Skip to main content

 ROI Analysis

-One year after graduation, Barclay College alumni earn a median of $28,279, which is slightly more than the annual tuition cost of $26,590.
+One year after graduation, Barclay College alumni earn a median of $28,279, which is slightly above the in-state tuition cost of $26,590.
 Five years after graduation, earnings increase to $35,820, and after ten years, earnings reach $36,355.
-The median debt for Barclay College graduates is $27,000, and 61.8% of students receive financial aid.
+The median debt for Barclay College graduates is $27,000.

 Generated from College Scorecard & IPEDS data